Project PEDHSC43

 Project Aims

-To create an accessible resource that communicates the sometimes complex challenges migrants face around food and the food system.
+This project aimed to create an accessible resource that communicates the sometimes complex challenges migrants face around food and the food system.

 Project Activity

-Alongside this, we are working with Nifty Fox to create an infographic about migrant food poverty, drawing together insights from published and ongoing research as well as media and grey literature reports.
+Alongside this, we worked with Nifty Fox to create an infographic about migrant food poverty, drawing together insights from published and ongoing research as well as media and grey literature reports.
 The infographic will be an accessible way of sharing research findings and campaigning priorities with advocacy groups, policymakers, and charities, and can be shared with the public on social media.

-Anticipated impact is to produce a resource that can convey the complexities of migrant food poverty and the structural barriers migrant face in an engaging and interactive way.
+• A resource that can convey the complexities of migrant food poverty and the structural barriers migrant face in an engaging and interactive way.

-Who is involved?
+Who was involved?

-Claire Thompson (PI, corresponding)- University of Hertfordshire
+• Claire Thompson (PI), University of Hertfordshire

-Lauran Hamilton- University of Hertfordshire
+• Lauran Hamilton, University of Hertfordshire

-Angela Dickinson- University of Hertfordshire
+• Angela Dickinson, University of Hertfordshire

-Rebecca O'Connell- University of Hertfordshire
+• Rebecca O'Connell, University of Hertfordshire

-Jess Brock (City St George's, University of London)
+• Jess Brock, City St George's, University of London

 PEDHSC43